Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 3. Then fill your containers with soil, up to about 2 inches from the top.
 Plant the tubers 4-6 inches deep, as you would if you were planting in your garden.

 4. Place each container in a sunny spot and water once a week.
+They need well-drained soil.

-Can I Plant Jerusalem Artichokes from the Grocery Store?
+Can I plant Jerusalem artichokes from the grocery store?

 Yep, you can!
 It’s best to start with organic sunchokes if possible.